coder/exectrace/README.md

 You will need the following:

 - Docker (the Makefile runs clang within a Docker container for reproducibility)
+- Golang 1.20+
 - `golangci-lint`
 - `prettier`
 - `shellcheck`

-Since the eBPF program is packaged as a Go library, you need to compile the program and include it in the repo.
+Since the eBPF program is packaged using `go:embed`, you will need to compile the program and include it in the repo.

 If you change the files in the `bpf` directory, run `make` and ensure that you include the `.o` files you changed in your commit (CI will verify that you've done this correctly).

-## Status: beta
+## Status: stable

-This library is ready to use as-is, though it is under active development as we modify it to suit the needs of Coder's [enterprise product](https://coder.com).

-We plan on adding more features and fields that can be read from the API, as well as easier-to-use methods for filtering events (currently, you must implement additional filtering yourself).
+This library is ready to use as-is.
+It has been used in production for years and has received minimal maintenance over that time period.

+In April 2024, a system to send logs from the kernel to userspace was added which can make discovering potential issues in production/development much easier.

+The API will likely not be further modified as we have no need for additional fields/features.
+We will continue to maintain the library as needed.

 ## See also